awsdevelopvn/dfo_aspnetcore_webapi/README.md

 -----------------------------------------------------

+To run the Web api

+Step 1: Configure `UseInMemoryDatabase` to `true` in `appsettings.json` or `appsettings.Development.json`

-To run the Web api, just open the solution, right click on DFO_aspnetcore_api, then click run or debug There are 4 APIs
+Step 2: Open the solution, right click on DFO_aspnetcore_api, then click run or debug

+There are 4 APIs